Last updated on May 15, 2021

 The beginning of the game is the safest time to split your checkers.
 Your opponent is unlikely to hit you in their home board before they have secured some points.
 Waiting too long to split can mean getting trapped on your opponent’s 1-point with no easy way to escape.
 The perfect example of early splitting is the opening 2-1 roll, where the recommended play is 24/23, 13/11.
 Many beginners would be reluctant to leave two blots on the board.
 However, this splitting play makes develops positions on both sides of the board.

-Another example, would be the slotting play of the 2/1 opening move.
+Another example would be the slotting play of the 2/1 opening move.
+Slotting is a useful tactic to help build primes.
 In this aggressive play, the move is 13/11, 6/5.
 Most beginners would be highly reluctant to make this move, leaving a checker in range of a direct hit.
-However, if you don’t get hit there are 28 rolls out of 36, that will allow you to secure the 5-point on the next roll.
-If you are hit there is plenty of time reassess your strategy and get back into the game.
+However, if you don’t get hit there are 28 rolls out of 36, which will allow you to secure the 5-point on the next roll.
+If you are hit there is plenty of time to reassess your strategy and get back into the game.

 Generally, early in the game, it is worth taking a few risks in order to secure keys points on subsequent moves.
 There is plenty of time left in the game to recover from hits.
 Leaving a lone checker within range of a direct hit can be risky.
 However, the shorter the range, the less likely a checker is to be hit.
 A lone checker left six places from your opponent’s checker can be hit on 17 out of 36 rolls.
 However, a lone checker left one place from your opponent’s checker can only be hit on 11 out of 36 rolls.